This is how I like my gingerbread cookies: soft and chewy instead of hard. How do you like your gingerbread cookies?

 My rule of thumb is in cookies, I want an even taste of ginger, so I almost always use ground ginger.
 I don't think I want to bite down on shaving of fresh ginger, or that is all you will taste.
 But I love fresh ginger when adding it to a liquid, for example, a cup of hot tea or a cause for a salad or stir-fry.
 They each have their place in a variety of foods.

 Ginger has been around for over 3,000 years.
 Ginger was primarily used in Asian cuisine, but that has undoubtedly changed.
 The holidays are filled with gingerbread everything, and the fall is ginger cookie time, or what some people call spice cookies.

 Love the Taste of Ginger?
 Try One of These

 Adapted from If You Give a Blonde a Kitchen

-Reduce the mixer speed to low and add the molasses and milk till all the dry ingredient is moistened, then turn the speed to medium for about 20 seconds.
-This dough is dense and my mixer was just starting to hop a little so if your mixer is having issues drop the 20 seconds down to 10.
-You just need it all moist and combined don't over mix.
+- Reduce the mixer speed to low and add the molasses and milk until all dry ingredient is moistened.
+Then turn the mixer speed to medium for about 20 seconds.
+This dough is dense, and my mixer was starting to hop a little, so if your mixer has issues drop the 20 seconds down to 10.
+You need it all moist and combined don't over mix.

 - I have a silicone pastry sheet so I just took all the dough and put it right onto the pastry sheet and divided it into 2.
 Wrap in plastic wrap and put into the freezer for half an hour.
 This is a dough that you could place in the refrigerator overnight and make the cookies the next day.
 Turn your oven on to preheat at 350° while your dough is in the freezer.